 Welcome to the California Division of Boating and Waterways (DBW) safety and education page!
 DBW relies on partnerships with many organizations (educational institutions, aquatic centers, the U.S. Coast Guard Auxiliary and America's Boating Club/U.S. Power Squadrons) and more to provide boating safety education and positive outreach to children, youth, and adults.
 If you are a first-time boater or if you just want to learn the latest "rules of the road", this page will help make your boating activities safe and enjoyable.

-This DBW course meets the new California Boater Card education requirement.
+This DBW course meets the California Boater Card education requirement.
 It can be read online or downloaded to a home computer.
-The exam consists of 60 questions.
-Students who use the online book may order individual exam packets.
 This national and state approved course allows boaters to study at home at their own pace, and it covers state and federal boating laws, rules of the road, boat handling, required equipment, navigational aids, accident reporting and special topics.

 The good news: Boaters can prevent most accidents by learning safe boating techniques and using common sense.
 California boating safety courses are designed to provide boaters with state specific boating laws and federal navigation requirements in many different environments to suit individual boater needs.
 There are home study, classroom, online and on-the-water courses.

 The California Boater Card requirements can be found in the links below.
 The courses shown on this page are approved for the California Boater Card.
 If you are looking for another course to fulfill the card requirements, be sure to check that it is on the list of approved courses.
 If you are looking for more advanced courses, check out the many providers and aquatic centers throughout the state.
 Parents and teachers can give their children and students a head start on boating and water safety through the K-12 AquaSmart safety curriculum.

 - California Boater Card (CBC)

 Aquatic Center On-the-Water Courses Throughout California